 State of Hawaii

-Your Committee on Transportation, Military Affairs and Government Operations, to which was referred S.B.
-No. 2336 entitled:
+Your Committee on Public Safety, Intergovernmental, and Military Affairs, to which was referred H.C.R.
+No. 43 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation, Military Affairs and Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2336, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2336, S.D.
-1, and be referred to the Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 43, and recommends its adoption.